 Recognising that I needed to shift my mindset – because yes, that’s exactly what this is, it’s a mindset shift – allows me to find clarity and direction.
 It allows me to create more content for you.
 It also reminds me how valuable time blocking is as a business – and life – practice.

-Sometimes, if my day was a little skewwhiff, I will take some of my chill out time in the evening and do non-urgent tasks like my Makers Academy work or my Social Method Society work.
+Sometimes, if my day goes astray, I take some of my chill out time in the evening and do non-urgent tasks like my Makers Academy work or my Social Method Society work.
 I’m totally okay with that because I’m still doing something for me.
-I’m moving forward.
+I’m moving forward in my business.

 Do you have little ones at home?
 How do you get it all done?
 Do you think you’d like to give time blocking a go?
 Let’s help each other out – let me know in the comments.